The missing quasar image in the gravitationally lensed quasar HE0230$-$2130: Implications for the cored lens mass distribution and dark satellites: Summary

-We conclude that we found models that can describe this peculiar lensing system.
-The most likely explanation is the PL1 + PL2 + rNIS parametrization, which suggests the presence an undetected, dark mass clump.
-18\% of those candidate models predict an NIS mass of $10^6 M_{\odot} \leq M_{\rm NIS}\leq 10^9 M_{\odot}$, which is the predicted mass range of DM substructure or dark dwarf galaxies.
-Almost equally likely is the presence of a core in G2 in combination with external shear.
+We conclude that we find models that can describe this peculiar lensing system.
+Our favored explanation is the presence of a core in G2 in combination with external shear.
 Follow-up high-resolution and high-signal-to-noise-ratio imaging observations, which could display the quasar host galaxy as arcs or give us a better view of the region around G2, would help to further constrain our models and shed light on the unusual nature of HE0230$-$2130.

 \begin{appendix}

 \begin{landscape}